AGDevLab/Scripts/README.md

 ## Contact

-For any questions, suggestions, or issues, please contact [Your Name] at [Your Email].
+For any questions, suggestions, or issues, please leave a message :),

 Thank you for visiting the Scripts collection!
 Happy scripting!